Prshant-kumar/Technical-paper/technical_paper.md

 # INTRODUCTION

+    Messaging Queue-
     Messaging Queue is storage for asynchronous communication between different parts of a system.
-    Those parts can also be referred to as "Producers" and "Consumers".There are several producers(request for service) and several consumers(processes request).
+    Those parts can also be referred to as "Producers" and "Consumers".
+    There are several producers(request for service) and several consumers(processes request).
 Messaging Queue provides storage for the request made by the producer and consumers fetch the message in a sequence of FIFO and processes the request accordingly.
+    Enterprise Service Bus(ESB)-
+    ESB provides communication cahnnel between all the systems present in a system.
+    It provides additional features to the communication system by adding various feaure to communicate between each/every system.

 <p align="center">